Mayankraj0410/Practice-Java/README.md

 # Practice-Java
-This demo for Git &amp; Github learning
+This demo for Git &amp; Github learning.